hi-carry-lee/authjs-drizzle/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## wait for more

-1. add small spinner on the button when waiting for the result of register or login

-2. add error message for specific field in login form;
+# Pending Features

+## User Experience Improvements

+- [ ] Add loading spinners on register/login buttons when waiting for results
+- [ ] Implement field-specific error messages in the login form
-3. add OAuth login support
+- [ ] Add OAuth login support

-4. add Password reset throttling, include UI and backend
+- [ ] Implement password reset throttling (including UI and backend)

-5. create reusable component for update modify;

-6. create reusable component for message popup, like update password successfully;
+## Component Reusability

+- [ ] Create reusable components for update/modify operations
+- [ ] Develop reusable message popup components for displaying operation statuses (e.g., "Password updated successfully")

+## Note

+These features will be implemented gradually.
+Contributions and suggestions are welcome.